alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 ### 〰️ Quantum Wave Function

-Moved by their experience with values defined in space like magnetic fields, some scientists like Schrödinger (yes, the guy that gave name to the famous cat) had no reservations in defining a new quantity
+Moved by their familiarity with magnitudes such as magnetic fields, which have a different value for each point in space, some scientists like Schrödinger (yes, the guy that gave name to the famous cat) had no reservations in defining a new type of field to explain this wave-like behaviour: a _wave function_.
-(a _wave function_) that had a value for each point of space.
-The result was the famous
-[Schrödinger equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation).
+This is how the guy that gave name to the famous cat experiment came up with the famous [Schrödinger equation](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation).
 The [Wikipedia article](https://en.wikipedia.org/wiki/Schr%C3%B6dinger_equation#History)
 helpfully clarifies that it was Max Born who first interpreted the quantum wave function